 - by serving as a mentor and an advocate.

 What Are My Responsibilities in the Advising Process?

 Advising is a joint responsibility.
 It is your advisor’s job to be knowledgeable about the university programs and services, to be available to you at scheduled times, and to assist you with your academic concerns.
 It is your responsibility to know your advisor’s office hours, to make and keep advising appointments, to prepare questions and bring any appropriate materials or concerns to the meetings, and to see your advisor whenever you have questions.
 Acting on your own or your friends’ answer to an advising question can result in problems.
 See your advisor regularly.

 How Often Should I See My Advisor?

-Advisors in our Advising Center for Exploratory Students require at least two meetings per semester before releasing scheduling PINs to their students.
+Advisors in Exploratory Advising require at least two meetings per semester before releasing scheduling PINs to their students.
 Depending on a number of factors, such as early exam or assignment results, decision on a choice of major, and overall adjustment to college, many advisors require more frequent meetings over the course of the semester.
 Give your advisor a chance to get to know you.
 Remember - fostering a good relationship with your academic advisor is an important factor in your overall success.

 When Should I Schedule Meetings With My Advisor?

 While you may meet with your advisor at any time, there are some key meeting times over the course of the semester: